How to carry out a vehicle inspection

 Do check the windscreen for cracks, especially at the edges or corners where they are less obvious.
 These can be due to an object such as a stone hitting the screen or even temperature changes.
 Small chips - even away from the area of the screen you look through - can be problematic.
 They can cause further damage to the screen and wiper blades by harbouring a small amount of gritty water which is then repeatedly swiped across the screen by the wiper leading to permanent damage.
 Larger chips in the glass can also lead to cracks.
 There are windscreen repair services and even some successful DIY kits for smaller chips.

 Side windows can also become damaged if particles of grit become lodged in the window seal, scratching the glass each time the window is raised or lowered.

 The other aspect which has legal implications is window tinting.
 New cars with tinted windows - often termed privacy glass for almost completely blacked-out windows - are built to conform with legislation.
 But if you are looking to buy a car with aftermarket tints - or are considering doing this to a car yourself - you will need to ensure it is within the law.
 In the UK, for cars first used on or after 1st April 1985, the windscreen must allow at least 75% light through.
 The front side windows must let at least 70% through.

 Car Keys and Locks Inspection

 The idea that a key is inserted into a lock to gain entry into a vehicle is somewhat dated now.
-In fact many of the keys are small computers.
-Some have LCD displays showing information such as the car’s range on its current fuel level, and even allow the car to be maneuvered using the key alone.
+In fact, many of the keys are small computers.
+Some have LCD displays showing information such as the car’s range on its current fuel level and even allow the car to be manoeuvred using the key alone.